 The PEST acronym’s four factors are central to the construction and use are outlined below.

-P – Political: centers on assessment of the organization’s political environment (national and local) general political climate, policy and legislation, and influencing international affairs.
+P – Political: centers on the assessment of the organization’s political environment (national and local) general political climate, policy and legislation, and influencing international affairs.
 The analyses cover tax and employment laws, existing and forthcoming legislation.
-Political may also covers a foreign country’s approach to rule of law, property rights, and corruption.
+Political may also include a foreign country’s approach to the rule of law, property rights, and corruption.

-E – Economic: targets key factors of an organization’s economic environment including: interest and exchange rates, economic growth, credit availability, unemployment levels, supply and demand, inflation, microeconomics factors, such as elasticity or efficiency, and current and future economic environment trends and projections.
+E – Economic: targets critical factors of an organization’s economic environment including interest and exchange rates, economic growth, credit availability, unemployment levels, supply and demand, inflation, microeconomics factors, such as elasticity or efficiency, and current and future economic environment trends and projections.

 S – Social-cultural: concentrates on the organization’s social environment for demographics and age distribution, cultural attitudes, and workplace and lifestyle trends, educational attainment, generational attitudes, community health, and social mobility.

 T – Technological: examines the organization’s investment and business use of technologies, as well as the broader uses, trends, and directions in emerging technology.
 The analyses emphasize organizational amenability to digital transformation, diffusion of innovation, and infrastructure changes up and down the production value chain.